mgechev/blog.mgechev.com/_drafts/vr-as-an-ide.md

 - `formatComponents` will transform the internal `DirectiveSymbol`s to object suitable for generation of "trees".
 - `transformTemplateAst` is used for transformation of the directive's `TemplateAst`s.

-The implementations of these methods are straightforward, so we don't have to go into any details, however, if you're interested them, you can see the transformers [here](LINK).
+The implementations of these methods are straightforward, so we don't have to go into any details, however, if you're interested them, you can see the transformers [here](https://github.com/mgechev/ngworld/blob/master/parser/formatters.ts#L29-L76).

-### Layout
+## Layout

-For our "special compiler", we need to provide the phase of computing the layout.
-We'll have a basic VR world where everything is known ahead of time and nothing is being generated lazily.
+For our compiler, we need to implement one more AST transformation phase, which put into the context of ngworld is just computation of the layout of the virtual world.
+For simplicity in our VR everything will be known ahead of time and nothing will be generated lazily.

-Here are the method declarations:
+Here are the methods declarations and the interfaces of their outputs:

 ```typescript
 ...